cstechfoodie/dates-ranger/README.md

 ### Background

-In many business, people would like to query data in a specific period, such as Week to Date", "Last Month" or "Recent Three Days", this is hard to find as TODAY moves forwards.
+In many business, people would like to query data in a specific period, such as Week to Date", "Last Month" or "Recent Three Days", It is hard to find them as TODAY moves forwards.
 And in many calendar apps, people are interested in the duration between given dates.
 All is made easy with this library.

 ### Interval API